jokergoo/cola/README.md

 ## Examples

-Several examples for cola analysis can be found at https://jokergoo.github.io/cola_examples/.
+Examples for cola analysis can be found at https://jokergoo.github.io/cola_examples/ and https://jokergoo.github.io/cola_collection/.

 ## Vignettes